greenelab/iscb-diversity-manuscript/content/response-to-reviewers.md

 However, our new affiliation analysis at the country level helps complement the previous analyses.
 We have also cited the relevant literature we could find on the topic.
 Many papers on academic diversity of various disciplines, as we discussed in the Discussion section, focus on the underrepresentation of women in different academic settings (e.g. invited by journals to submit papers less often, suggested as reviewers less often, or cited less often), but only a few focus on race (e.g. proposals by Asian, black or African-American applicants were less likely to be funded).
-We have also added overall statistical measures at each analysis steps as described point-by-point below.
+We have also added overall statistical measures at each analysis step as described point-by-point below.
 Please see further discussion at <https://github.com/greenelab/iscb-diversity-manuscript/issues/48>.

 > Some specific comments below.